hernantz/blog/content/bill-em-all.md

 To acomplish the goals of a billing system we need some basic building blocks:

-* Account: holds data about contracts, pricing plans, billing details, etc.
-* Event: contains an atomic transaction and all it's context
+* **Event**: contains an atomic transaction and all it's context (type, timestamp, description, amount, metadata, etc), it can be an invoice, a refund, a product sale, a payment, etc.
+* **Meter**: when billing based on consumption we need a meter that ticks every X amount of time (every minute, day, month) and meassures the consumption of time, data, electricity, etc to create an event to account for that transaction.
+The interval depends on business rules.
+In case of subscriptions, it's the same idea, what is being consumed is time under contract, the only difference is that since the time consumed chaned at a constant phase, we might only care on changes in the pricing plans and start/end dates, not every second that ticks.
-* Journal: events are stored in an append-only journal.
+* **Journal**: events are stored in an append-only journal.
 It contains all the billing history of an account.
 Can be used for an audit.
-* Clock: it's in charge of quering the journal to determine totals, debts, which accounts are past-due, etc.
-* Processor: The journal can be digested by procressors that can understand the deltas between each event to determine the current status of an account.
+* **Processor**: The journal can be digested by procressors that can understand the deltas between each event to determine the current status of an account.

-## Handling changes
-TODO: explain here flexible and fault tolerant.
+  Since the journal is immutable, you can cache results up to a point for performance reasons, to obtain intermediate balances, determine totals, debts, which accounts are past-due, etc, but replaying events becomes problematic over time also due to changes in schema, so your processor will need to understand every event, old and new.

+Contracts, payment gateways, stock management systems, permission systems, etc are all auxiliary entities that support a billing system.

+This architecture is known as event-sourcing.

+## Real world examples

+So far I hope is clear what a billing system must do and what it needs to do it.
+But we still haven't tested our theory we real world examples.

+- EPEC cobra de acuerdo al horario y al consumo.
+- Hotel
+And these can be combined (rent a room in a hotel, and cosume some snack from the mini-fridge).
+Holidays and weekends are more expensive, a change of room might happen.
+- Ad clicks and views for website
+- Sass app (trials, change in plan, discounts, etc)

 Every change is represented by an event.
 An event should never be mutated.
 Events should freeze all context needed to fully understand them.